 Using a Pressure Cooker

-“Pressure cookers are scary”…this comes from the tales of kitchen lore, the days when the lid BURST off of the pot, spraying hot food everywhere.
+“Pressure cookers are scary”… comes from the tales of kitchen lore, the days when the lid BURST off of the pot, spraying hot food everywhere.

 “What’s that on the ceiling Mom?”